 It is natural to be frightened when interacting with law enforcement and facing accusations that you have committed a crime.
 An experienced attorney can put your mind at ease and provide answers to important questions like:

-- What should I do if I’ve been charged with a crime?
+- What should I do if I’ve been charged with a crime in New Orleans?

 - How can I choose the best criminal defense law firm for my case?

-What Should I Do if I’ve Been Charged with a Crime?
+What Should I Do if I’ve Been Charged with a Crime in New Orleans?

-If you have been charged with a crime, you need to know if you are facing misdemeanor or felony charges and the potential penalties you face.
+If you have been charged with a crime in New Orleans, Louisiana, you need to know if you are facing misdemeanor or felony charges and the potential penalties you face.
 You must determine whether to plead guilty or not guilty, and whether to negotiate a plea bargain or go to trial.